iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___3.9.0/report.md

 > It would be great if we also can see the map with active cases only.
 This would be very helpful.<br> :date: __2020-05-11 22:57:22__

-> The symptom tracker needs some improvement.
-I have moderate to severe asthma so I regularly have symptoms like difficulty breathing & coughing.
-I also have seasonal allergies so sneezing & sinus issues are common for me right now too.
-If I check these things off on the symptom tracker, it automatically assumes the worst even tho I don't have any other common symptoms like fever, haven't traveled, or been in close contact with know Covid cases.
-The app doen't ask about pre existing conditions.<br> :date: __2020-05-06 16:13:33__

-> Meh<br> :date: __2020-04-29 21:35:56__

 #### 2-star reviews